intermine/bluegenes/docs/building.md

     git remote add dokku dokku@your-host:bluegenes
     git push dokku master

-If you want to deploy a different branch, you can use `git push dokku dev:master` (replace *dev* with the branch you wish to deploy from).
+If you want to deploy a different branch, you can use `git push dokku dev:master` (replace *dev* with the branch you wish to deploy from) instead.

 #### Deploying docker images to dokku instance

 You can also deploy docker images that you build locally, to the dokku instance.
 This is useful since it's much quicker and avoids the extra load on the dokku server from building.
 Make sure `youruser` on `dokku-server` is part of the `docker` group.
-This allows you to stream the file, instead of manually transferring it through ssh.
+This allows you to stream the file instead of manually transferring it through ssh.

 ```
 lein uberjar